Scuilion/gradle-syntastic-plugin/README.md

 # gradle-syntastic-plugin

-A gradle plugin for setting up the .syntastic_javac_config plugin
+A gradle plugin for creating the .syntastic_javac_config file used by syntastic in VIM.

 ##### Using the Plugin
 ```groovy